jspm/jspm.org/pages/docs/workflows.md

 </html>
 ```

 Saving the HTML template locally and serving over a local server provides a full native modules workflow for working with remote npm packages without needing any separate build steps.

-The included [ES Module Shims polyfill](https://github.com/guybedford/es-module-shims) ensures the workflow works in all browsers with native modules support.
+The included [ES Module Shims polyfill](https://github.com/guybedford/es-module-shims) ensures the workflow provides native modules support in all browsers.

 ## VSCode Extension

-For an easy fully local workflow try the [JSPM Generator VSCode Extension](https://marketplace.visualstudio.com/items?itemName=JSPM.jspm-vscode), which is supported as a Web Extension.
+For an easy local workflow try the [JSPM Generator VSCode Extension](https://marketplace.visualstudio.com/items?itemName=JSPM.jspm-vscode), which is supported as a Web Extension.

 This provides a workflow for writing native HTML imports directly, then post-processing the HTML file to insert the generated import map and polyfill.